-Upcycle those old Christmas Cards into cute Christmas Tree ornaments.
+Upcycle those old Christmas Cards into cute and Rustic Christmas Tree ornaments.
 Simple and fun for kids to make and give as gifts to friends and family.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE HOW AFFILIATES HELP YOUR FAVORITE BLOGGERS DELIVER FREE CONTENT.